dQuadrant/kuber/hydra/kuber-hydra.md

 #### **Kuber Client**

 - **Deliverables**
-  - A functional NPM package providing options for all Hydra-related operations.
+  - A functional NPM package supporting all the hydra features in kuber server library
   - Comprehensive test coverage to ensure reliability and robustness.
-  - Compatibility with DApps, enabling seamless integration with decentralized applications.
+  - Compatibility with DApps, enabling seamless integration with decentralized applications
+  - Ability to connect to wallet and sign transactions.
 - **Acceptance Criteria**
   - Successful implementation of all Hydra-related features within the NPM package.
   - All tests pass.